bigfix/developer.bigfix.com/site/reference/types/bes-role-with-multiplicity.md

 No documentation exists.

-# multiplicity of &lt;bes role with multiplicity&gt;
+# multiplicity of &lt;bes role with multiplicity&gt; : integer

 No documentation exists.